-2. Impact of the TEMPUS programme
+2. Impact of the Tempus programme

-Tempus projects in Georgia, implemented since 1995, have created a solid basis for the successful implementation of the Bologna Principles, while supporting curriculum development, the introduction of quality assurance mechanisms and lifelong learning.
+Tempus projects in Georgia, implemented since 1995, have created a solid basis for the successful implementation of the Bologna principles, while supporting curriculum development, the introduction of quality assurance mechanisms and lifelong learning.

-In Georgia more than 70% of Tempus projects have been implemented in the field of curriculum development and modernisation, covering the subject areas of medicine, biology, law, engineering, agriculture, environmental studies, European studies, economics, veterinary medicine and social work.
-In the framework of Tempus, new programmes have been developed for bachelor, master and doctoral levels of higher education, using ECTS.
+In Georgia, more than 70 % of Tempus projects have been implemented in the field of curriculum development and modernisation, covering the subject areas of medicine, biology, law, engineering, agriculture, environmental studies, European studies, economics, veterinary medicine, library and information sciences and social work.
+In the framework of Tempus, new programmes have been developed for Bachelor, Master and doctoral levels of higher education, using ECTS.
 Implementation of modern teaching, learning and assessment methods have led to the development of curricula compatible with European standards.

-The most successful curriculum development programmes supported by Tempus (to name but a few) are in the field of biomedical education and social work.
+The most successful curriculum development programmes supported by Tempus (to name but a few) are in the field of biomedical education, library and information sciences and social work.

-Consecutive funding of curriculum development projects in these fields ensures development of the full cycle programmes for all levels, as well as the introduction of short modules for qualification upgrading for specialists in the framework of life long learning.
+of Consecutive funding curriculum development projects in these fields ensures development of the full cycle programmes for all levels, as well as the introduction of short modules for qualification upgrading specialists in the framework of lifelong learning.
 A collaborative method of curriculum development has been used, involving social partners - a practice relatively new to the academic world in Georgia.
 Implementation of these projects increased the numbers of students enrolling, as reported by the universities.